lionep/spectro/README.md

 ![sample log file spectrograph](http://markcrossfield.co.uk/images/spectro/sample.gif)

-By default `pacemaker` will trigger a sample once per second, but you can adjust that by specifying the `sample-period-s` option.
-For example to sample once evety ten minutes you might run `cat test.log | pacemaker -sample-period-s 600 | spectro`
+By default `pacemaker` will trigger a sample once per second, but you can adjust that by specifying the `sample-period-ms` option.
+For example to sample once evety ten minutes you might run `cat test.log | pacemaker -sample-period-ms 600000 | spectro`

 ## Contributing